xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreObserver/README.md

 - Implements the `bagUpdatedWithProducts` to update its state when the subject notifies it.

-- In the example, we attach the observer to the subject in the initializer, and detach it in the deinitializer.
+- We attach the observer to the subject in the initializer, and detach it in the deinitializer.

 ```swift
 class BagListViewModel: BagObserver {